rahulmadanraju/Metaheuristic-Optimizer-for-Feature-Selection---PSO/README.md

 # Classification Function

-We can call any type of classifier wrt to machine learning classifiers such as SVM, DT, KNN, LDA, CNN, etc.
+We can call any type of classifier wrt to machine learning/Deep Learning classifiers such as SVM, DT, KNN, LDA, CNN, etc.

 In order to check the performance on real time scenarios, we can use benchmark modal functions to verify the optimizer performance.